How to Say You’re Not Feeling Well Professionally

 “Hi Rob,

 Unfortunately, I’ve had a fever since yesterday, so I’m taking a medical leave starting today through Monday next week.
-Please find in the attachment a doctor’s note advising me to take a sick leave.
+Attached is a doctor’s note advising me to take a sick leave.

 Also, I will let my team know that I won’t be able to attend our weekly meeting tomorrow.

-I’ll check my email intermittently, so please email me if you have any questions and I’ll respond as soon as I can.
+I’ll check my email intermittently, so please email me if you have any questions, and I’ll respond as soon as possible.

 I was supposed to finish my project by Tuesday next week.
 However, due to my absence, I’ll need two more days.
 How does it sound to you?